scholarslab/digitalpedagogy-draft/praxis.md

 praxis in action.

 ### Why Teach Praxis
-process, action with specific qualities-action that [Add text.]
+process, action with specific qualities-action that are humanely focused;

+Praxis

 ## Curated Pedagogical Resources (ten resources, each with metadata, a screenshot, and a 150-word annotation)